Connect Apps to Yahoo

 To connect your app to Yahoo, you will:

 Set up app in Yahoo

 Set up an app in Yahoo using Yahoo's Getting Started: Create an Application and Get OAuth 2.0 Credentials documentation.
 During this process, Yahoo will generate a Client ID (Consumer Key)* and Client Secret (Consumer Secret) for your application; make note of these.

 While setting up your app, use the following settings:

 |API Permissions||Select OpenID Connect Permissions, then at minimum, Email (to ensure that Yahoo returns the user's email address).|

-If your Auth0 domain name is not shown above and you are not using our custom domains feature, your domain name is your tenant name, plus
+If your Auth0 domain name is not shown above and you are not using our custom domains feature, your domain name is your tenant name, your regional subdomain (unless your tenant is in the US region and was created before June 2020), plus

 .auth0.com.
 For example, if your tenant name were

 exampleco-enterprises.us.auth0.com and your redirect URI would be

 https://exampleco-enterprises.us.auth0.com/login/callback.
 (If your tenant is in the US and was created before June 2020, then your domain name would be